How to Keep Your Eyes Healthy

 - Because there is no cure for cataracts, surgery is the only effective treatment to correct the vision loss.
 This painless, outpatient procedure, which is often performed in as little as fifteen minutes, involves removing the eye’s cloudy natural lens and replacing it with a clear artificial lens implant.

 - The risk for cataract increases as you age.
 Personal behaviors such as smoking and alcohol use and those with diabetic tendencies also have an increased risk of developing this condition.
 So what can you do to further protect your vision as you age?
-First and foremost, stop smoking.
-Secondly, living a healthy lifestyle, using sunglasses to block ultraviolet sunlight, and scheduling a comprehensive dilated eye exam at least once per year may also help to delay age-related cataract.
+First and foremost, if you smoke, stop.
+Secondly, maintain a healthy diet rich in antioxidants; manage other chronic health conditions you may have; wear sunglasses and a hat to protect your eyes from ultraviolet sunlight; and schedule a comprehensive eye exam at least once per year with an eye care professional.

 Macular Degeneration